 Throughout his teachings, Lacan regularly utilizes the terms “other” (with a lower-case o) and “Other” (with a capital O).
 Given an understanding of also register theory and the mirror stage, these terms can be clarified with relative ease and brevity.
 The lower-case-o other designates the Imaginary ego and its accompanying alter-egos.
 By speaking of the ego itself as an “other,” Lacan further underscores its alien and alienating status . . .
 Additionally, when relating to others as alter-egos, one does so on the basis of what one “imagines” about them (often imagining them to be “like me,” to share a set of lowest-common-denominator thoughts, feelings, and inclinations making them comprehensible to me).
 These transference-style imaginings are fictions taming and domesticating the mysterious, unsettling foreignness of one’s conspecifics, thereby rendering social life tolerable and navigable.

-Let’s ask again what it means to dissolve the paradox of the re-entry of the distinction into the distinguished?
+Let’s ask again what it means to dissolve the paradox of the re-entry of the distinction into the distinguished.
 We postulate an external observer, which, of course, observes from outside the system, like God standing outside the world he has created.
-But we must also keep in mind that all efforts to dissolve the paradox of re-entry rest on a self-deception.
-Yet, we may also recognize the process as self-deception and still find it useful.
+But we must also keep in mind that all efforts to dissolve the paradox of re-entry rest on a self-deception; however, we may recognize the process as self-deception and still find it useful.
 That is to say, the process of dissolving paradoxes can be useful for coming up with approximate or practical descriptions of a system, but these descriptions can never be more than useful fictions.
 The plausible fiction renders social life tolerable and navigable, yet it can never actually get inside “the black box” of an operationally closed system.

 Moreover, the observing system has access to other distinctions that shape how it observes (e.g., the mass media uses the new/known (or information/non-information) distinction to observe all other systems, and only notices the new).
 If we then want to know what the observer sees, we can observe the observer, and then create our own plausible account of what that observer sees.
 We have to use second-order observation, observing observation.